 Town of Geneva: 19.1 square miles

-With several miles of shoreline along Seneca Lake, the city and town of Geneva are in the southeastern corner of Ontario County.
-The intersection of Routes 5 and 20 and Route 14 are in the city.
+With several miles of shoreline along Seneca Lake, the city and town of Geneva are in the southeastern corner of Ontario County about an hour away from the City of Rochester to the west and the City of Syracuse to the east.
+Routes 5 and 20 and Route 14 intersect in the city.

-Geneva is mostly flat, sweeping farmland.
+Geneva is mostly flat, surrounded by sweeping farmland.
 The elevation climbs gradually as you head away from Seneca Lake.